statuspal/terraform-provider-statuspal/docs/resources/status_page.md

 Read-Only:

 - `bg_image` (String) Background image url of the status page.
+- `domain_config` (Attributes) Read-only view of the status page's custom-domain configuration when backed by Cloudflare for SaaS or Bunny CDN.
+Populated by the API after a domain is registered upstream.
+Use the nested `validation_records` to drive a DNS-provider resource (e.g. `cloudflare_record`) so a custom domain can be provisioned end-to-end with one `terraform apply`. (see [below for nested schema](#nestedatt--status_page--domain_config))
 - `favicon` (String) Favicon url of the status page.
 - `inserted_at` (String) Datetime at which the status page was inserted.
 - `logo` (String) Logo url of the status page.